Hypermobility and Ehlers-Danlos Syndrome

 • Joint Protection Techniques: Education on proper body mechanics and joint protection strategies can help individuals with hypermobility and EDS minimize the risk of injury during daily activities.

-• Manual Therapy: Hands-on techniques such as soft tissue mobilization, and myofascial release can help alleviate pain, improve joint mobility, and address tissue restrictions.
+• Manual Therapy: Hands-on techniques such as soft tissue mobilization and myofascial release can help alleviate pain, improve joint mobility, and address tissue restrictions.

 • Activity Modification: Guidance on modifying activities and implementing adaptive equipment or assistive devices can help individuals with hypermobility and EDS participate in activities safely and comfortably.